 d) gambling activities including but not limited to sports betting, casino games, horse racing, dog racing, games that may be classified as gambling (i.e. poker), or other activities that facilitate any of the foregoing, unless licensed and authorized by the jurisdiction in which the customer is based as well as by the jurisdiction in which the transaction takes place;

 f) any sort of Ponzi scheme, pyramid scheme, or multi-level marketing program;

 g) goods or services that infringe or violate any copyright, trademark, or proprietary rights under the laws of any jurisdiction;

 h) credit repair services, or other services that may present consumer protection risks;

 i) court ordered payments, structured settlements, tax payments, or tax settlements;

-	j) the sale of money orders or cashier’s checks or any money transmitter activity;
+j) any unlicensed money transmitter activity;

-	k) lottery contracts, layaway systems, or annuities;
+k) layaway systems, or annuities;

 l) counterfeit goods, including but not limited to fake or “novelty” IDs;